How to extend C drive in Windows Server 2016

-What about no adjacent Unallocated space?
+What about non adjacent Unallocated space?

 - There is risk of losing data.

-Extend C: drive with partition software
+Extend C: drive volume with safe partition software

 Step 1.
 Download and install NIUBI Partition Editor, right click volume D and select “Resize/Move Volume“.

 Step 3: Right click C drive and select “Resize/Move Volume” again.
-In the pop-up window, drag the right border rightwards to hold the Unallocated space.
+In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 Step 4: Click OK and back to the main window, another pending operation is added, click Apply on top left to execute, done.